 Travel Choices is a three year project funded through the Government's Local Sustainable Transport Fund (LTSF) to support the economy of Dunstable, Houghton Regis and Leighton Buzzard by providing residents and businesses with an improved choice for local journeys reducing car use, cutting costs and improving health.

-As part of the monitoring and reporting of the Travel Choices project funded by the Governments Local Sustainable Transport Fund we have compiled an end of year report for 2012-13 (PDF 2.4MB).
+As part of the monitoring and reporting of the Travel Choices project funded by the Governments Local Sustainable Transport Fund we have compiled the following annual progress reports:

 Walking is suitable for most journeys under 2 miles and can be combined with other methods to cover longer distances.
 Find out about routes, guided walks and useful information on our Travel Choices website.